MLP-GAF/CM_Project/README.md

 ---
 ## Abstract
 This github repository ha been created to develop the project for the 'Computational Mathematics for Learning and Data Analysis' exam 2021/2022 from the master's degree in Computer Science and Artificial Intelligence from the University of Pisa.
+The aim of this project is to evaluate different optimization methods for learning in ELM (Extreme Learning Machines).
 A full explanation of the mathematical content and decision making gone behind this project can be found in the report: CM_Report

 The CM_Report will be structured as follow: